lemayian23/E-commerce/addons/website_blog/README.md

 Google Analytics Integration
 ----------------------------

-Get a clear visibility of your sales funnel.
-Odoo's Google Analytics trackers are configured by default to track all kinds of events related to shopping carts, call-to-actions, etc.
+Get a clear visibility of your sales funnel. ecommerce's Google Analytics trackers are configured by default to track all kinds of events related to shopping carts, call-to-actions, etc.

-As Odoo marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a 360° view of your business.
+As ecommerce marketing tools (mass mailing, campaigns, etc) are also linked with Google Analytics, you get a 360° view of your business.

 SEO Optimized Blog Posts
 ------------------------

-SEO tools are ready to use, with no configuration required.
-Odoo suggests keywords for your titles according to Google's most searched terms, Google Analytics tracks interests of your visitors, sitemaps are created automatically for quick Google indexing, etc.
+SEO tools are ready to use, with no configuration required. ecommerce suggests keywords for your titles according to Google's most searched terms, Google Analytics tracks interests of your visitors, sitemaps are created automatically for quick Google indexing, etc.